pphe/northwind-app/README.md

   - From the root directory, running `make all` will get everything going so you can visit `http://localhost:3000` to look around
   - To tear down, simply run `make clean` which is an alias for `make reset`
   - Check the other targets in the `Makefile` for more granular control
+- I'm not much of a frontend guy so don't mind the bootstrap styling

 ## Mongo Information - mongo_container
 - Database instance runs in a Docker container and is published on the default port 27017